 Pedro Nuno Santos, Minister for Infrastructure and Housing in Portugal, the country holding the rotating presidency of the EU Council in the first semester of 2021, said: “Getting rid of roaming fees in 2017 was without a doubt one of the most eagerly awaited and popular decisions the EU in the digital area – for that matter, in almost any area.
 It would be unthinkable for ‘roam like at home’ to come to an end”.

 The return of roaming charges for the UK

 Meanwhile, following the UK withdrawal from the EU, some mobile phone operators have started to reintroduce roaming charges.

 In the UK, EE will charge £2 per day when using the mobile in 47 European locations (except for Ireland).
 The new plan will only apply from 1 January 2022 to contracts signed or upgraded after 7 July 2021, otherwise current fees continue as normal.
-In alternative, there is the option to pay £10 to roam abroad for a month.
+Alternatively, there is the option to pay £10 to roam abroad for a month.

 Another UK operator, O2, will put a 25 gigabyte cap (or less if the domestic data allowance is lower) to data that can be downloaded for free while travelling in Europe as of 2 August 2021.
 The same threshold already applies to unlimited data plans.
 Above that limit customers will be charged £3.50 per gigabyte.

-Since 1 July, Three UK has also aligned EU roaming with the ‘Go Roam Around the World’ programme reducing the data cap from 20 to 12 gigabytes.
+From 1 July 2021, Three UK has aligned EU roaming with the ‘Go Roam Around the World’ programme reducing the data cap from 20 to 12 gigabytes.
 Beyond that, customers are charged £3 per gigabyte.

 In the EU, the first operator to bring back roaming charges for people travelling in the UK is A1 Telekom Austria.
 Since June, customers have to pay €2.49 per minute for outgoing calls and €1.49 per minute for incoming calls if they travel to the UK or Gibraltar.
 An SMS costs 99 cents and each 100 KB of data €1.49.